SlowinskiPiotr/MorrisLecarDDE/README.md

 # MorrisLecarDDE

-Repository with code used to perform numerical bifurcation analysis and run simulations presented in: "Robust spike timing in a self-coupled excitable cell with delay".
-Preprint availible at ...
+Repository with code used to perform numerical bifurcation analysis and run simulations presented in: "Robust spike timing in an excitable cell with delayed feedback" (accepted J. R. Soc.
+Interface)

 The analysis was performed using the DDE-BIFTOOL v3.1.1 package (http://ddebiftool.sourceforge.net) in Matlab R2020a on macOS 10.14.6.